The Expert Guide to Transformational Leadership in Retail

 Rethink the WOW

-Rethinking the WOW (ways of working) during organizational transformation means taking a step back to deeply review and redesign how the business operates in terms of processes and roles.
+Rethinking the WOW (ways of working) during organizational transformation means taking a step back to deeply review and redesign how the business operates regarding processes and roles.
 It is important to:

-This step is not only key to moving forward, but when subordinate teams are involved, it dramatically helps obtain buy in and excitement about new and better ways of working together.
+This step is not only the key to moving forward, but when subordinate teams are involved, it dramatically helps obtain buy-in and excitement about new and better ways of working together.

 What are transformational leadership best practices?